 Typically, the treatment lasts around two to four months and doesn’t break down the structure or internal bonds of your hair.
 If you have curly hair and want to give this treatment a go, you don’t have to worry too much about losing your curl pattern forever.
-The treatment will just smoothen, soften and loosen up your curls.
+The treatment will just smoothen, soften and loosen up your curls, encouraging more shine as well.
 After five washes your natural hair texture gradually returns.
-Be warned: These treatments usually contain high amounts of formaldehyde, a chemical fume that threatens health when it’s inhaled.
-Today, many Brazilian straightening products have reduced the amount of formaldyde significantly to pose the treatment as safe.
-Keep in mind that it’s still present, as the treatment needs this ingredient in order for the hair to straighten.
-So when it comes to making your decision, pick your poison wisely!

 1. How is the Brazilian straightening treatment done?